lucasmatheus-dev/CartPole-DQN/README.md

-# CartPole-DQN
+# Using DQN to Solve Cartpole.

-Using DQN to Solve Cartpole
+This was the main project of my Scientific Initiation, created with the goal of using Deep Q-Network to solve the CartPole problem.